2 Myanmar protesters killed by police fire, reports say

-MANDALAY, Myanmar (AP) — Two anti-coup protesters in Myanmar were shot dead Saturday by riot police who fired live rounds, local media reported.
+MANDALAY, Myanmar (AP) — Two anti-coup protesters were shot dead by riot police who fired live rounds Saturday in Mandalay, Myanmar's second-largest city, local media reported.

-The deaths occurred in Mandalay, the country’s second-largest city.
-One of the victims was shot in the head and died at the scene, according to Frontier Myanmar.
+One of the victims was shot in the head and died at the scene, according to Frontier Myanmar, a news and business magazine based in Yangon, the country's largest city.
 Another was shot in the chest and died en route to the hospital.

 Several other serious injuries were also reported.
-The shootings occurred near the Yadanabon dock, where tear gas and rubber bullets were used on protesters earlier in the day.
+The shootings occurred near Mandalay's Yadanabon dock, where tear gas and rubber bullets were used on protesters earlier in the day.

-Security forces in Myanmar ratcheted up their pressure against anti-coup protesters Saturday, using water cannons, tear gas, slingshots and rubber bullets against demonstrators and striking dock workers in Mandalay, the nation's second-largest city.
+Security forces had been increasing their pressure against anti-coup protesters earlier Saturday, using water cannons, tear gas, slingshots and rubber bullets against demonstrators and striking dock workers in Mandalay.

 At least five people were injured by rubber bullets and had to be carried away in ambulances, according to an Associated Press journalist who witnessed the violence.